dipu0/Stopwatch-Android-Java-Application/README.md

 # Stopwatch - Android(JAVA) Application

-This is a Stopwatch & Timer app that can run in the background and can show the time accordingly.
+A Stopwatch & Timer app that can run in the background and can show the time accordingly.
 It was a project for my university course CSE489 Mobile Application Development Midterm exam.
 Our main task was to complete the app using services.
-So I use service class and broadcast the time in milliseconds to show the time in screen.
-Ui is fully responsive.
+So I used service class and broadcast receiver to cast the time in milliseconds.
+And Update foreground with converted Hours: Minute: Second. milliseconds format.
+App UI is fully responsive. but supports only portrait mode.

 ## Features